Off-Highway Vehicle and Legislation History

 The Arizona Game and Fish Department became involved with off-highway vehicle (OHV) recreation in 1972 when legislation was passed that gave the Arizona Game and Fish Commission the authority to approve and expend funds to identify habitat damage, provide information and education, and provide law enforcement for OHV-related activities.
 Although the authority to conduct these activities was approved, it was not until 1989 that funding was actually provided to administer these duties.

-Friday, June 27, 2008 Arizona Governor Janet Napolitano signed into law SB1167.
-The rules and regulations of that bill will go into effect on January 1, 2009, thanks in large part to a joint effort between Arizona Sportsmen and Off-highway Vehicle (OHV) user groups.
+On June 27, 2008, Arizona Governor Janet Napolitano signed into law SB1167.
+The rules and regulations of that bill went into effect on January 1, 2009, thanks in large part to a joint effort between Arizona Sportsmen and OHV user groups.